 The Authority is continuing to work towards maintaining, and ultimately expanding, clinical trial activity in the province.
-The ongoing trend of declining base clinical trial activity across the country may present a challenge in the future.
-The current model of ethics review has removed many unnecessary barriers to start-up of clinical trials and the new online system will be a further opportunity to facilitate research activity in the province.
+The ongoing trend of declining base clinical trial activity across the country may present challenges in the future.
+The current model of ethics review has removed many unnecessary barriers to start-up of clinical trials and our online system currently facilitates the research ethics process in the province.